someengineering/resoto.com/docs/reference/configuration/worker.md

 ## Configuration Files

-You may need make your AWS `credentials` file, GCP service account JSON files, Kubernetes kubeconfig files, etc. available to Resoto Worker so that it can collect your resources.
+You may need make your AWS `credentials` file, Google Cloud service account JSON files, Kubernetes kubeconfig files, etc. available to Resoto Worker so that it can collect your resources.

 ### Writing Configuration Files at Startup